CroCoDai: A Stablecoin for Cross-Chain Commerce: Introduction

 \section{Introduction}

 \textit{Decentralized Finance} (DeFi) promises to revolutionize finance by removing the need for trusted middlemen to process transactions.
-In DeFi, transactions commonly involve a change of ownership of digital \textit{tokens} that exist on a distributed ledger such as a \textit{blockchain} -- e.g., one user sending bitcoins to another \cite{btc_origin}.
+In DeFi, transactions commonly involve a change of ownership of digital \textit{tokens} that exist on a distributed ledger such as a \textit{blockchain}\footnote{In the remainder of this paper, we will use the terms `blockchain' or `chain' to refer to any type of distributed ledger, including ledgers that are technically not chains (e.g., Avalanche's directed acyclic graphs \cite{rocket2018snowflake}).} -- e.g., one user sending bitcoins to another \cite{btc_origin}.
 Many blockchain platforms (e.g., Ethereum \cite{buterin2014next}) also support \textit{smart contracts}, which enable automated versions of financial concepts such as auctions, loans, swaps, decentralized exchanges, and ownership shares.
-The total value of the tokens held in DeFi smart contracts peaked at over \$150 billion USD in late 2021 \cite{werner2021sok,defillama}, with at least \$100 billion held in decentralized exchanges alone \cite{xu2023sok}, and has since fallen to around \$45-50 billion as of June 2023 \cite{defillama}.
+The total value of the tokens held in DeFi smart contracts peaked at over \$150 billion (USD) in late 2021 \cite{werner2021sok,defillama}, with at least \$100 billion held in decentralized exchanges alone \cite{xu2023sok}, however it had fallen to around \$50 billion as of December 2023 \cite{defillama}.